 - Brookford B&B, Dalry, Dumfries & Galloway

-The stars can align when you stay at Brookford – as well as being awarded the title of being one of Scotland’s most hospitable B&Bs and having 4-star gold Quality Assured status, you can also book bespoke Dark Skies experiences with your accommodation.
+The stars can align when you stay at Brookford – as well as being awarded the title of one of Scotland’s most hospitable B&Bs and having 4-star gold Quality Assured status, you can also book bespoke Dark Skies experiences with your accommodation.

 - Knockniemoak B&B, Portpatrick, Dumfries & Galloway